imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 user or remote server can claim.
 A homeserver should discard the public part of a one time key once it has given that key to another user.

+{{% added-in v="1.2" %}} If the device has run out of one-time keys which can be claimed, the homeserver will return the fallback key (if one was uploaded).
+Fallback keys are not deleted once used and should be replaced by the device when they are able to upload more one-time keys.

 #### Device verification

 Before Alice sends Bob encrypted data, or trusts data received from him, she may want to verify that she is actually communicating with him, rather than a man-in-the-middle.
-This verification process requires an out-of-band channel: there is no way to do it within Chat without trusting the administrators of the homeservers.
+This verification process requires an out-of-band channel: there is no way to do it within Matrix without trusting the administrators of the homeservers.

-In Chat, verification works by Alice meeting Bob in person, or contacting him via some other trusted medium, and using one of the verification methods defined below to interactively verify Bob's devices.
+In Matrix, verification works by Alice meeting Bob in person, or contacting him via some other trusted medium, and using one of the verification methods defined below to interactively verify Bob's devices.
 Alice and Bob may also read aloud their unpadded base64 encoded Ed25519